temporalio/edu-errstrat-typescript-code/exercises/handling-errors/README.md

 Next, you'll modify the credit card number to cause the Workflow Execution to fail:

-1. In the `client.ts` file, append '123' to the `creditCardNumber` value to make it throw an error in the `validateCreditCard` Activity.
+1. In the `client.ts` file, append '123' to the `creditCardNumber` value on the `customer` object in the `createPizzaOrder` function to make it throw an error in the `validateCreditCard` Activity.
 Save the file.
 2. Rerun the Workflow execution by rerunning `npm run workflow`.
 3. You should see in the Web UI an `ActivityTaskFailed` Event for the `validateCreditCard` Activity.
 You can see in the Event History the details of the failure including its payloads, its attributes etc.
 4. You should see in the Web UI a `WorkflowExecutionFailed` Event with the message: " "Invalid credit card number error".